Fit Snack Subscription Box Review – July 2020

 This box was sent to us at no cost for review.
 (Check out the review process post to learn more about how we review boxes.)

 The Subscription Box: Fit Snack Box

-The Cost: $27.90/month with free shipping.
-(Save, plus receive bonus items, with longer subscriptions)
+The Cost: $28.90/month with free US shipping (save with longer subscriptions)